-the way most people have; growing up with some, going to college and graduate school with others; I met a couple at jobs or because we were repeatedly attending the same events in the same city.
-And I've lost plenty of them too — some permanently, when I decided that the relationship was over (or they did), and some temporarily — I'm child-free and only a couple friends were able to keep up friendships when they had kids.
-While at first I was frustrated and missed my friends, I came to understand that they are doing something that's important to them and I'll see them again (hopefully!) when their kids hit 10 and don't want to hang out with mom and dad so much anymore.
+I've made friends the way most people have: growing up with some, going to college with others, meeting at a job or repeatedly attending the same events in the same city.
+I've lost plenty, too — some permanently, when I decided that the relationship was over (or they did), and some temporarily — I'm child-free and only a couple friends were able to keep up friendships when they had kids.
+While at first I was frustrated and missed my friends, I came to understand that they are doing something that's important to them and I'll see them again (hopefully!) when their kids are a little older.
 The beauty of adult friendship is that it can usually sustain long time periods between actual hang-out sessions.

-And like many people, I have moved several times, first from my childhood home, then abroad when I was traveling, and currently to the opposite coast.
-That leaves me with a patchwork of friends, some of whom are still busy with their young kids, or taken over by work (or both), some who are actively in my life, and a third category — those friends I haven't met yet.
+And like many people, I have moved several times — across the country and abroad.
+That leaves me with a patchwork of friends, some of whom are still busy with their young kids or taken over by work (or both), some who are actively in my life, and a third category — those friends I haven't met yet.

-So when I make my next move in a month, these are some of the ways I'll find some new folks to spend time with, and learn from.
-(Not all these ideas are right for everyone, but they'll give you some good ideas.)
+So when I make my next move, these are some of the ways I'll find some new folks to spend time with and learn from.
+(Not all these ideas are right for everyone.)
 And even if you're not moving but just want to expand your social circle, one of the items on this list might work for you:

-Join a book club: Keep in mind that there are book clubs for all kinds of different interests, from women-only, to those that only include novels, to those that focus on history, memoir, or other nonfiction topics.
+Join a book club.
+Keep in mind there are book clubs for all kinds of different interests, from women-only, to those that only include novels, to those that focus on history, memoir, or other nonfiction topics.

-Take an adult-ed class: Pick something you've always wanted to try, like figure drawing or pottery, World War II history or cooking, dancing or psychology 101.
+Take an adult-ed class.
+Pick something you've always wanted to try or study, like figure drawing or pottery, World War II history or psychology.
 Ask a classmate to grab a coffee or beer after class and you'll have built-in discussion topics.

-Get an easy second job: If you choose something fun, low-stress and just work 10 or 15 hours a week, you can offset your moving costs and potentially meet new people.
-Working off hours at a coffee shop, bar, or other social space is a great way to meet new people.
+Get an easy second job.
+If you choose something fun, low-stress and work only 10 or 15 hours a week, you can offset your moving costs and potentially meet new people.
+Working off-hours at a coffee shop, bar or other social space is a great way to meet new people.